insilichem/dummyatoms/README.md

 	For each metal you can choose:

-	- Metal Geometry (Must be feasible or DummyAtoms will complain)
+	- Metal Geometry (Must be feasible or dummyatoms will complain)
 	- Metal Charge
 	- Dummy Atoms Mass
 	- Metal-Dummy bond distance